Warning - Barcelona is amazing and out of control!

 Day 1 District Barrio Gottica

-Visiting the imposing Catalan masterpiece of Gothic style, Barcelona Cathedral is a good place to begin since the roots of Catholicism in Spain sprouted in the 1st century.
-The religion is still a presence as over 65% of Spaniards identify as Catholic today.
+Visiting the imposing Catalan masterpiece of Gothic style, Barcelona Cathedral is a good starting place since the roots of Catholicism in Spain sprouted in the 1st century.
+Today over 65% of Spaniards identify as Catholic.
 Within the cathedral grounds are gardens, towers, and museums so a visit can easily take 4 hours.
 The available printed materials are primarily in Spanish so prepare ahead of time and you will have a richer experience.
 Barcelona Cathedral is dedicated to Santa Eulàlia, a 13 year old Christian virgin, who was born in 290 AD and Roman Emperor Diocletian's Christian purge ended her short life in 303 AD.
 With an understanding of early Barcelona, you begin to get a glimpse that the city has a long memory and deeply religious roots.

 Included in the Barcelona Cathedral is an exhibition dedicated to The Kingdom of Aragón.
 In 1137 a power house marriage created the dynastic union of the Queen of Aragon and the Count of Barcelona.
-Catherine of Aragon (1485 – 1536) was Queen of England from 1509 until 1533 as the first wife of King Henry VIII.
+Catherine of Aragon became Queen of England from 1509 until 1533 as the first wife of King Henry VIII.

 Day 2 La Sagrada Familia and La Perdrera

 Antoni Gaudi (1852-1926) is considered to be one of the great geniuses of architecture.
-He viewed buildings as artwork, which is evident in the attention he gave to the details of his work.
+He viewed buildings as artwork.
 He was fascinated by nature and geometry.
 Columns are trees and arches are spine like.

 Entering La Sagrada Familia is like walking into a dream.
 Outside of the cathedral are masses of people.
 You may approach the building with a little anxiety and feel out of your comfort zone.
 However, as you get closer, your gaze shifts upwards as you inspect the complex and intricate art covering every inch of the cathedral's exterior.
 It is interesting and inspiring, but you still feel the crowds.
-Once you walk into the cathedral your breath might stop for a second as you contemplate this magnificent superstructure.
+Once you walk into the cathedral your breath might just stop for a second as you contemplate this magnificent superstructure.
 Your eyes take in beautiful light and artful shapes.
 Time stops.
-The crowd leaves your consciousness.
-You have an intimate experience of light and beauty.
 From Gaudi's mind to yours.
-You do not think...............you feel.
-It is simply you, and beauty in an intimate embrace.
+You do not think...you feel.
+It is simply you and beauty in an intimate embrace.
 Thank you Antonio Gaudi!

 La Sagrada Familia is a bucket list item.
-If you have time for only one sightseeing outing, this should be it.
-La Sagrada Família inspires awe by its sheer verticality, and in the manner of the medieval cathedrals it emulates, it’s still under construction after more than 130 years.
-Gaudí's masterwork has been a work-in-progress since 1883, continuing even after the architect's death in 1926.
+If you have time for only one sightseeing outing, this is it.
+La Sagrada Família inspires awe by its sheer verticality and in the manner of the medieval cathedrals it emulates.
+It is still under construction after more than 130 years.
+Gaudí's masterwork has been a work-in-progress since 1883.
 Its perpetually unfinished state is part of its appeal, with travelers snapping shots of construction cranes alongside the towers and spires.
 La Sagrada Familia is in its final stage of building and is slated for completion in 2026, the centennial of Gaudí's death.
-The final building will stand 564 feet tall, making it the tallest religious building in Europe, and have 18 towers (12 for the disciples, 4 for the apostles, 1 for the Virgin Mary, the tallest is for Jesus). *We did not go with a tour guide.
-We did pre-purchase tickets online with the Audioguide and Tower package.
-There is a separate entrance for Audioguide visitors so make sure you know where that is.
+The final building will stand 564 feet tall, making it the tallest religious building in Europe, and have 18 towers (12 for the disciples, 4 for the apostles, 1 for the Virgin Mary, the tallest is for Jesus).
+We did not go with a tour guide, however, we did pre-purchase tickets online with the Audioguide and Tower package.
+There is a separate entrance for Audioguide/Tower visitors so make sure you know where that is.
 In our opinion the audioguide and tower visit combo are the perfect way to experience La Sagrada Familia.
 Tip - Make sure to have a pre-arranged meet up time and place inside with others in your group.
 There is seating inside along the walls.

 Another stunning Gaudi building worth a visit is La Pedrera in La Rambla District.
-Construction began in 1906 and was completed 6 years later.
-The rooftop terrace has been described as "a unique, unclassifiable work."
+The rooftop terrace has been described as a unique, unclassifiable work.
 The building also houses a gallery of Guadi's plans, models, furniture and other objects.
 Enjoy lunch or coffee (and escape the crowds) at elegant El Café de La Pedrera.
-Be sure to check out the photos on the wall for a glimpse of grand, old Barcelona.
+Be sure to check out the photos on the walls for a glimpse of grand, old Barcelona.
 The restaurant claims to be "the perfect place to enjoy the splendor of Modernista bourgeois architecture, the unique heritage of Antoni Gaudí and the outstanding culinary culture of Barcelona."

 Day 3 La Rambla and La Boqueria and Maritime Museum

 Walk La Rambla.
-This tree-lined central promenade is less than a mile long and nearly everyone who visits Barcelona walks along it.
-The city is full of narrow, winding streets and La Rambla, due to its central location, has and continues to be a meeting place for all.
+This tree-lined central promenade is less than a mile long and is on the list of most visitors.
+The city is full of narrow, winding streets but La Rambla, due to its central location, continues to be a meeting place.
 It begins at Christopher Columbus Monument and ends at the harbor, Port Vell.

 By the time you reach La Rambla's end, you might be craving some peace and quiet.
 The Maritime Museum of Barcelona (Drassanes Reials de Barcelona or the royal arsenal of Barcelona) awaits and is dedicated to shipbuilding between the 13th century and 18th century.
 With architecture and culture dominating the city center, it is easy to overlook the history of Spain's naval dominance and superiority which is what created the wealth funding the Spanish Renaissance.
 This Museum is spacious, modern, fascinating and interactive.
-Outdoors the schooner Santa Eulàlia, one of the oldest Mediterranean sailings ships, is available for boarding and inspection.
-There is also a cafe with the reputation of having the best cappuccino in the city.
-This cafe is relatively inexpensive and has great views so be patient.
+Outside, the schooner Santa Eulàlia, one of the oldest Mediterranean sailings ships, is available for boarding and inspection.
+There is also a cafe with the reputation of having the best cappuccino in the city!
+This cafe is relatively inexpensive and has great views.
+Bargain prices means the cafe is crowded but if you are patient, you will be seated.
 This is possibly the perfect place to stop to refuel after conquering La Rambla even if you don't experience the museum!